AnthuanetF/Micro-Challenge-MDEF24/Microchallenge1.md

 - Laser diode 650nm Adafruit - [Datasheet](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/1130/1054_Web.pdf)

-# ITERATION PROCESS
+## Iteration process
-Imagine
+- Imagine
-Smell
+- Smell
-Read
+- Read
-Create
+- Create
+- Fail
-Fail again
+- Fail again
-Take photos
+- Take photos
-Read
+- Read
-Imagine
+- Imagine
-Ask for help
+- Ask for help
-ouch!
+- ouch!
-Smell
+- Smell
-Try
+- Try
-Fail F@#$%&/!
+- Fail F@#$%&/!
-Smell Anthu
+- Smell Anthu
-Take pictures
+- Take pictures
-Document
+- Document
-Fail xxxxxxxx
+- Fail xxxxxxxx
-No pictures
+- No pictures
-Don't touch we have something
+- Don't touch we have something
-Reimagine
+- Reimagine
-Where is every body!
+- Where is every body!
-uh our classmate are so cool!
+- uh our classmate are so cool!
-finish thiis!
+- finish thiis!
-Presentation in 5 minutes.
+- Presentation in 5 minutes.
 Shit!
 Documenting!
-Repository? jooo
+- Repository? jooo
-Clap Clap
+- Clap Clap

-# CONCLUSIONS AND NEW IDEAS
+## Conclusions and new ideas

 1. This is just the beginning​!
 2. It is worth taking your time to the alignment phase as it will influence the future of the entire project.